The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 He then swapped sides and under Edward IV was appointed to high legal office and to the Bishopric of Ely.
 He was also a member of the king’s Council which morphed into that for Edward V immediately after Edward IV’s death.

 He appears to have sided with the Queen and the Woodville faction in the Council and consequently was arrested on the day that Hastings was executed.
 Instead of being executed for treasonous intentions, he was placed under house arrest in Brecknock (Brecon) Castle at the request of the duke of Buckingham’s which turned out to be very convenient for planning the forthcoming rebellion.

 Later, under Henry VII his career became stratospheric with appointments as Archbishop of Canterbury, Lord Chancellor and then a Cardinal.

-Morton may have been a chief source for much of Sir Thomas More’s Life of Richard III which in turn was used by Shakespeare to create an impression of Richard as a physical and psychological monster.
+Morton may have been a chief source for much of Sir Thomas More’s History of King Richard III which in turn was used by Shakespeare to create an impression of Richard as a physical and psychological monster.

 William Lord, Hastings (age about 52)